danieldunderfelt/danieldunderfelt.github.io/_posts/2015-05-02-getting-rid-of-ruby.md

 ### Time to dust off Bower

 Ah, Bower.
-Until yesterday, I wasn't a Bower user.
+Until now, I wasn't a Bower user.
 I saw no point in it as NPM handled everything I needed.
 Turns out it's pretty handy for Sass libraries!

 Susy, Sass Toolkit and Breakpoint are all available on Bower.
 They do not depend on Compass and do not use any Ruby code.
 So let's install them!